-- our ability to invest or apply the proceeds from the issuance of common stock in an accretive manner; - governmental and regulatory commissions' decisions, including decisions on proper disposition of property; - consequences of eminent domain actions relating to our water systems; - changes in regulatory commissions' policies and procedures, such as the California Public Utilities Commission (CPUC)'s decision in 2020 to preclude companies from proposing fully decoupled WRAMs (which impacted our 2021 GRC Filing); - the outcome and timeliness of regulatory commissions' actions concerning rate relief and other matters, including with respect to our 2021 GRC Filing; - increased risk of inverse condemnation losses as a result of climate change and drought; - our ability to renew leases to operate water systems owned by others on beneficial terms; - changes in California State Water Resources Control Board water quality standards; - changes in environmental compliance and water quality requirements; - electric power interruptions, especially as a result of Public Safety Power Shutoff (PSPS) programs; - housing and customer growth; - the impact of opposition to rate increases; - our ability to recover costs; - availability of water supplies; - issues with the implementation, maintenance or security of our information technology systems; - civil disturbances or terrorist threats or acts; - the adequacy of our efforts to mitigate physical and cyber security risks and threats; - the ability of our enterprise risk management processes to identify or address risks adequately; - labor relations matters as we negotiate with the unions; - changes in customer water use patterns and the effects of conservation, including as a result of drought conditions; - our ability to complete, in a timely manner or at all, successfully integrate, and achieve anticipated benefits from announced acquisitions; - the impact of weather, climate change, natural disasters, and actual or threatened public health emergencies, including disease outbreaks, on our operations, water quality, water availability, water sales and operating results and the adequacy of our emergency preparedness; - restrictive covenants in or changes to the credit ratings on our current or future debt that could increase our financing costs or affect our ability to borrow, make payments on debt or pay dividends; - risks associated with expanding our business and operations geographically;
+- the outcome and timeliness of regulatory commissions' actions concerning rate relief and other matters; - changes in regulatory commissions' policies and procedures, such as the California Public Utilities Commission (CPUC)'s decision in 2020 to preclude companies from proposing fully decoupled Water Revenue Adjustment Mechanisms (WRAM) (which impacted Cal Water's most recent general rate case (GRC) filing in July 2021 (2021 GRC)); - our ability to invest or apply the proceeds from the issuance of common stock in an accretive manner; - governmental and regulatory commissions' decisions, including decisions on proper disposition of property; - consequences of eminent domain actions relating to our water systems; - changes in regulatory commissions' policies and procedures, such as the California Public Utilities Commission (CPUC)'s decision in 2020 to preclude companies from proposing fully decoupled WRAMs (which impacted our 2021 GRC Filing); - the outcome and timeliness of regulatory commissions' actions concerning rate relief and other matters, including with respect to our 2021 GRC Filing; - increased risk of inverse condemnation losses as a result of climate change and drought; - our ability to renew leases to operate water systems owned by others on beneficial terms; - changes in California State Water Resources Control Board (Water Board) water quality standards;

+- changes in environmental compliance and water quality requirements; - electric power interruptions, especially as a result of Public Safety Power Shutoff (PSPS) programs; - availability of water supplies; - housing and customer growth; - the impact of opposition to rate increases; - our ability to recover costs; - availability of our ability to renew leases to operate water supplies; systems owned by others on beneficial terms;

+- issues with the implementation, maintenance or security of our information technology systems; - civil disturbances or terrorist threats or acts; - the adequacy of our efforts to mitigate physical and cyber security risks and threats; - the ability of our enterprise risk management processes to identify or address risks adequately; - labor relations matters as we negotiate with the unions; - changes in customer water use patterns and the effects of conservation, including as a result of drought conditions; - our ability to complete, in a timely manner or at all, successfully integrate, and achieve anticipated benefits from announced acquisitions; - the impact of weather, climate change, natural disasters, and actual or threatened public health emergencies, including disease outbreaks, on our operations, water quality, water availability, water sales and operating results and the adequacy of our emergency preparedness; - restrictive covenants in or changes to the credit ratings on our current or future debt that could increase our financing costs or affect our ability to borrow, make payments on debt or pay dividends; - risks associated with expanding our business and operations geographically;

-- the impact of stagnating or worsening business and economic conditions, including inflationary pressures, general economic slowdown or a recession, increasing interest rates, instability of certain financial institutions, changes in monetary policy, adverse capital markets activity or macroeconomic conditions as a result of geopolitical conflicts, and the prospect of a shutdown of the U.S. federal government; - the impact of market conditions and volatility on unrealized gains or losses on our non-qualified benefit plan investments and our operating results; - the impact of weather and timing of meter reads on our accrued unbilled revenue; - the impact of evolving legal and regulatory requirements, including emerging environmental, social and governance requirements; and - the risks set forth in "Risk Factors" included in the Company's Annual Report on Form 10-K for the year ended December 31, 2022.
+- the impact of stagnating or worsening business and economic conditions, including inflationary pressures, general economic slowdown or a recession, increasing interest rates, instability of certain financial institutions, changes in monetary policy, adverse capital markets activity or macroeconomic conditions as a result of geopolitical conflicts, and the prospect of a shutdown of the U.S. federal government; - the impact of market conditions and volatility on unrealized gains or losses on our non-qualified benefit plan investments and our operating results; - the impact of weather and timing of meter reads on our accrued unbilled revenue; - the impact of evolving legal and regulatory requirements, including emerging environmental, social and governance requirements; and - the risks set forth in "Risk Factors" included in the Company's Company's Annual Report on Form 10-K for the year ended December 31, 2022 December 31, 2023.